ibm-cloud-docs/appid/login-widget.md

 # Displaying the default screens
+{: #default}

 {{site.data.keyword.appid_full}} provides a login widget that lets you give your users secure sign-in options.
 {: shortdesc}

 When your app is configured to use an identity provider, visitors to your app are directed to a sign in screen by the login widget.
-As a default, when only one provider is set to on, visitors are redirected to that identity providers authentication screen.
+As a default, when only one provider is set to **On**, visitors are redirected to that identity providers authentication screen.
 With the login widget you can display a default sign in screen or, with cloud directory, you can reuse your existing UI's.

-You can update your sign-in flow at any time, without changing your source code in any way!
+And, as an added bonus, you can update your sign-in flow at any time, without changing your source code in any way!
-{: tip}

 The service uses OAuth 2 grant types to map the authorization process.
 When you configure social identity providers such as Facebook, the [Oauth2 Authorization Grant flow](https://oauthlib.readthedocs.io/en/stable/oauth2/grants/authcode.html) is used to call the log in widget.
-When you display your own UI screens, the [Resource Owner Password Credentials flow](https://oauthlib.readthedocs.io/en/stable/oauth2/grants/password.html) is used to log in and gain access and identity tokens.

 Want to create an experience that's unique to your app?
 You can [bring your own screens](/docs/services/appid/branded.html)!
 {: tip}